 For investors, there remains the question whether other third parties can be found liable for their acts and omissions, which permitted this grand theft to continue so easily and for so long.
 What about Google and Yahoo, whose ‘pay per click’ sponsored ads made them hundreds of thousands in advertising revenues.
 Did they know or should they have known that they were helping promote a criminal enterprise?

 Did Washington Mutual Bank (WAMU) recognize that millions of dollars in ‘suspicious transactions’ were moving through their branches in California and Nevada to banks or depositories in foreign locations, and does it matter, since WAMU filed for bankruptcy in September, 2008?

 Did the IRA custodian, Millennium Trust, have some specific information in the end of 2008, when it announced to customers that it would not be taking on any new Millennium Bank deposits, and if so, why weren’t its customers provided this information, which may have stopped the flow of money into the bank.
-These are all areas of focus for Attorney Keith L. Miller, who is investigating leads and contemplating legal action on behalf of a growing list of clients.
+These are all areas of focus for Attorney the attorney, who is investigating leads and contemplating legal action on behalf of a growing list of clients.
 All are victims of this blatant theft by the brash and elusive William J. Wise.